Popular Products

 What exactly is menopause?

-Typically, menopause is diagnosed when a woman has gone 12 consecutive months without a menstrual period from the age of 40 upwards.
-This transition is associated with a variety of physical and hormonal changes that can bring about symptoms like hot flashes, mood swings, and changes in menstrual flow.
+Typically, menopause is diagnosed when a woman has gone 12 consecutive months without a menstrual period usually around their mid-fifties, and as we’ve said it’s a time of transition associated with a variety of physical and hormonal changes that can bring about symptoms such as hot flushes, mood swings, brain fog and changes in the menstrual flow.
+In fact, the list of symptoms is so wide-ranging, it’s clear that the menopause becomes a deep-rooted part of how we function during its three stages.
 Understanding the meaning of 'menopausal' is the first step in navigating this transformative stage with knowledge and confidence.

 Menopause isn't a one-size-fits-all experience.
 It unfolds in 3 distinct stages.
 Understanding these stages is key to effectively managing menopausal changes.

-• Postmenopause: This phase begins after menopause and continues throughout the rest of a woman's life.
-It comes with its own set of unique health considerations.
+This phase begins after menopause and continues throughout the rest of a woman's life.
+It comes with its own set of unique health considerations that are super important to understand for your overall health.

-• Hot Flashes (or Hot Flushes): Sudden waves of heat and sweating.
+• Hot Flushes (or Hot Flashes): Sudden waves of heat to the face, neck and chest.

 • Vaginal Dryness: Thinning and discomfort in the vaginal area.